 So, you’re thinking about applying to the University of California Riverside (better known as “UC Riverside”), and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 50.9%, admission to UC Riverside is somewhat competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1380, or an ACT score of around 30.